Here's what you should look for in a modern, technologically advanced point-of-sale system for your business.

 Additionally, like nearly all industries, retail hasn't shied away from the advantages of the cloud.

 But what about using your phone to make a purchase?
-Near Field Communications (NFC) makes it possible.
+Near-field communication (NFC) makes it possible.
 NFC-enabled phones act as a mobile wallet, allowing retailers to replace in-store POS hardware, so customers make fast and convenient purchases with a mere phone swipe.

 While the retail landscape is changing fast, one thing remains certain: "The smaller retailers are going to have to adapt to these new technologies," said Calio.
 "If they cannot adapt, they will go away."